hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 underlying hardware (of your cloud provider or on-premises cluster), and presents a simple API that allows you to easily control it.
-You send this API some declarative state, e.g. "I'd like three copies of my Django app container running, please," and it ensures that the appropriate containers are scheduled on the nodes of your cluster.
+You send this API some declarative state, e.g. "I'd like three copies of my Django app container running behind a load balancer, please," and it ensures that the appropriate containers are scheduled on the nodes of your cluster.
 Furthermore, it monitors the situation and ensures that this state is maintained, allowing it to be robust to arbitrary changes in the system.
 This means, for example, that if a container is shut down prematurely because a node runs out of memory, Kubernetes will notice this and ensure another copy is restarted elsewhere.

 Kubernetes works by having agents that sit on each node of your cluster.
 These allow for things like running Docker containers (the